Associate Instructor of Engineering

 Education: BS NYU Abu Dhabi

-Research Areas: Robotics, Internet of Things, Embedded Systems
+Research Areas: Computer Science Education, Internet of Things, Embedded Systems

 His journey with computer programming started in 2014 at an innovation boot camp, where he led his team to win the pitch day.
-Prince has since worked on various projects that connect people to services that improve productivity like the Mobile Print Project in 2016 that provided over 500 students with mobile printing capability.
+Prince has since worked on various projects that connect people to services that improve productivity, like the Mobile Print Project in 2016, which provided over 500 students with mobile printing capability.
 In 2018, he and two colleagues won the UAE Space Hackathon in Dubai.
 He also placed second in the HackNYU competition at NYUAD.

-In research, Prince developed a haptic-enabled virtual reality museum and co-authored an IEEE publication titled 'The Role of Haptics in Digital Archaeology and Heritage Recording Processes' in 2018.
-He also built a computer vision and Simultaneous Localization and Mapping system in 2019 that can be applied to collaborative drone swarms for relative localization.
+In research, Prince developed a haptic-enabled virtual reality museum and co-authored two IEEE publications titled "The Role of Haptics in Digital Archaeology and Heritage Recording Processes" and "IoT Enhancements for an In-house Calm Computing Environment."
+He also built a Computer Vision and Simultaneous Localization and Mapping system in 2019 that was applied to collaborative drone swarms for relative localization.
+Prince is currently developing a calm computing system that incorporates various sensors, actuators, communication protocols, and mobile and watches applications with Google Assistant for effective control and automation in calm computing applications.